Owls embarrassed at home to League 2 Hartlepool United in Papa John’s Trophy

-Sheffield Wednesday embarrassed at home to Hartlepool United in Papa John’s Trophy
+Sheffield Wednesday vs Hartlepool: Owls embarrassed at home in Papa John’s Trophy

 A disastrous display saw Sheffield Wednesday exit the Papa John's Trophy after falling to a 3-0 defeat at the hands of League Two side Hartlepool United.